Jim-JMCD/TestFilesCreate/README.md

  * Will create a single file to directory trees of files, minimum file size = 2 bytes
  * Files can be identical or individually filled with random content.
  * File contents can either be printable or binary.
 All contents generated from /dev/urandom.
- * Selecting the printable pool of characters determines the complexity of file contents.
+ * Selecting the printable pool of characters determines the **comressibility** of file contents.
  * Files sizes can be identical or randomly sized within a given range.
  * Run either interactively or unaccompanied in batch mode.